James Watts (rugby union): Rugby career

 Watts was back in the Wales team for the 1908 Home Nations Championship, and played in all three matches of the series and the very first international encounter between Wales and France played in preparation for France joining the competition in 1910.
 Wales won all three Championship games, winning the tournament and taking the Triple Crown; and in beating France at the Cardiff Arms Park the team also took the first Grand Slam title.

 At the start of the 1908/09 season, the very first touring Australian team arrived in Britain.
 Llanelli were the seventh British team to face the tourist, who to that point were unbeaten.
 Under the captaincy of Tom Evans, Watts was part of the Llanelli team that faced the Australians at Stradey Park; Llanelli winning a memorable match 8–3.
 Two months later Watts was part of the Wales team to face the same touring Australians, Wales winning thanks to a second-half penalty kick from Bert Winfield.

 Watts' final international campaign was the 1909 Home Nations Championship, which began with narrow wins over England and Scotland.
-The third game was the last 'unofficial' encounter with the French team, which saw Wales score eleven tries. ten of the tries came from the three-quarters positions, with Watts scoring the other try, his first international points.
+The third game was the last 'unofficial' encounter with the French team, which saw Wales score eleven tries.
+Ten of the tries came from the three-quarters positions, with Watts scoring the other try, his first international points.
 Watts final match for his country was the Championship decider against Ireland.
-An 18-5 win, and his second international try, gave Wales a second Grand Slam win and made Watts a double Triple Crown winner.
+An 18–5 win, and his second international try, gave Wales a second Grand Slam win and made Watts a double Triple Crown winner.

+For the 1910–11 season, Watts was the captain of his home team, Llanelli.